lsst-dm/dmtn-056/operations.rst

 .. note::

     The :ref:`Datastore` request can be a simple ``HTTP GET`` request for a stored FITS file, or something more complicated.
-    In the former case the materialization would be a simple FITS read (e.g. of a ``calexp``), with the reader determined by the :ref:`DatasetMetatype` retrieved from the :ref:`Registry`.
+    In the former case the materialization would be a simple FITS read (e.g. of a ``calexp``), with the reader determined by the :ref:`StorageClass` retrieved from the :ref:`Registry`.

 .. note::